ubc-systopia/netshaper/README.md

 # TL;DR

 Run the following commands in the root directory of this repository
+_Note: Currently minesVPN supports only 1 pair of middleboxes per program instance_ (each peer can talk to only 1 other peer)

 ## Prerequisites (Commands are for ubuntu)